Admission to Undergraduate Programs | Spalding University Catalog

 3. Official transcript issued by a Kentucky public or private high school showing high school graduation date;

-4. Evidence that the student had moved to Kentucky within the preceding 12 months and was enrolled at least half-time;
+4. Evidence that the student had moved to Kentucky within the preceding 12 months and was enrolled at least half-time; or

 For further information: